Hey! I’m Talia and this is Workweek Lunch.

 This blog is about eating healthy, but it’s NOT about dieting and weight loss.
 If you end up cooking and losing some weight, awesome, but that’s not the main goal here.

 I say screw the diet!

-Restrictive eating rarely makes anyone truly happy because it’s extremely difficult.
-Some control is good, but when you set too many rules, you eventually find yourself back at square one.
+Restrictive eating rarely makes anyone truly happy because it’s damn near impossible to keep up.
+When you set too many rules, you eventually find yourself back at square one.

-The food on fad diets might be healthy, but there’s a reason why they don’t become permanent in your lifestyle.
+The food on fad diets might be nutrient-dense, but let’s be real.
+When has a diet proven to be 100% successful for you?
 At the end of the day, your mindset and approach to food are more powerful than any strict diet.

 Here’s what you WON’T find on Workweek Lunch

 You’re not going to find the word “paleo” here.
 There are actually no labels for any type of diet here because I’m not about that diet life.

 Nor will you find anything about counting calories.
 Head over to MyFitnessPal if that’s your jam.